ahxxm/ahxxm.github.io/_posts/2023-04-09-image-binary-classifier-en.md

 Since the model needs to express my preferences, all labels are assigned by me, resulting in a small sample size:
 - 4000+ positive: memes, infographics, professional photos(mostly landscape and some animals), a few photos taken with a phone, screenshots
+- ~1000 photos taken by my DSLR, mostly landscape, some animals <!--try not to imply professionalism-->
 - 20000+ negative, intentionally kept since I wanted this experiment: photos(some professional ones, most taken with a phone), screenshots

-Almost all photos are not mine, meme and screenshots are too diverse to describe.
+Meme and screenshots are too diverse to describe.

 ### Model Justification

 There aren't too many options, CLIP limits to 224x224, which was the major blocker of this experiment.
-I chose `uform-vl-english` because it allows images of arbitrary shapes, and I do not mind if it generates 224x224 thumbnails behind the scene.
+I chose `uform-vl-english` because it allows images of arbitrary shapes, and I do not mind if it generates 224x224 thumbnails [behind the scene](https://github.com/unum-cloud/uform/blob/main/src/uform.py#L362).

 Another important factor is their excellent article: [Beating OpenAI CLIP with 100x less data and compute](https://www.unum.cloud/blog/2023-02-20-efficient-multimodality).